rcosteira79/jasper2/_posts/2019-08-15-going-with-the-flow-rxjava-to-coroutines-part-1.md

 The UI is composed by a `Fragment` with a search bar and a `RecyclerView` (don't mind the `BottomNavigationView`, it's there just so that I can jump between different code samples - this is my skeleton/playground project).
 Each `RecyclerView` item shows a card with user information.
 When the app starts, it checks the database for existing data, and displays it accordingly.
 It also queries the Github API for more data in order to update the database.
 The search bar filters the user list by name, and the _DELETE_ button on each card sends a delete command to the database for the corresponding user.

-I'm using Room for the database and, as mentioned before, Retrofit for the Github API requests.
+I'm using Room for the database and Retrofit for the Github API requests.
 Dependencies are provided by Dagger.
 The app as a whole is built using a common pattern ([Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
-State management is managed through view state and view events classes.
+State is managed through view state and view event classes.
 Data flow between the view and the `ViewModel` is unidirectional.
 If you want to know more about the implementation details, you can check the [repository](https://github.com/rcosteira79/AndroidMultiModuleCleanArchTemplate).
-That said, let us dive into the API request details.
+That said, let's dive into the API request details.

 ### Handling an API request with RxJava

-So, in order to compose that UI we need to fetch the users from the Github API.
-However, some of the information that we want to show just as the location or the blog url are not available in the list that the API returns.
-As such, we need to do another request - one for **each** user - to retrieve more details.
+To fetch the users we need to contact the Github API.
+However, some of the information we want to show, such as location or blog url, are not available in the list that the API returns.
+As such, we need to do another request - one for **each** user - to retrieve those details.

 Given this, the app has the following Retrofit API: